2019 Richmond Spiders football team

 The 2019 Richmond Spiders football team represented the University of Richmond in the 2019 NCAA Division I FCS football season.
 They were led by third-year head coach Russ Huesman and played their home games at E. Claiborne Robins Stadium.
 The Spiders were a member of the Colonial Athletic Association.
 They finished the season 5–7, 4–4 in CAA play to finish in a four-way tie for fifth place.

-Previous season

-The Spiders finished the 2018 season 4–7, 2–6 in CAA play to finish in a tie for tenth place.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Spiders were predicted to finish in tenth place.

 Preseason All-CAA team

 Senior defensive lineman Maurice Jackson was named preseason defensive player of the year for the CAA and to the preseason all-conference team.
 Safety Daniel Jones was named honorable mention for the all-conference team.